-The monthly cost of assisted living in Gainesville is higher than the state average of $3,335 and the national average of $4,051.
-Costs in Gainesville are also more expensive than those in surrounding states.
-In Florida and South Carolina, assisted living costs approximately $974 less than in Gainesville.
-Costs in Alabama are $1,224 less expensive, and Tennessee costs around $574 less.
+The average monthly cost of assisted living in Gainesville, GA, is $3,893 — higher than the state average of $3,535, but lower than the national average of $4,500.
+Seniors in Gainesville pay more per month than those in neighboring states such as South Carolina ($3,612) and Alabama ($3,503).
+However, assisted living costs in the city remain lower than those in Florida ($4,000) and Tennessee ($4,105).

 |Legacy Link Area Agency on Aging||(770) 538-2650||Legacy Link is an aging and disability resource center that connects seniors with community-based programs and services.
 These services are designed to improve the quality of life for seniors aged 65 and older.
 The agency offers information on health and wellness, assistive technologies, meals, transportation and volunteer opportunities.|

 |Georgia Aging and Disability Resource Connection (ARDC)||(706) 210-2018||ARDC offers a variety of services to state seniors.
 This includes benefits counseling, information on health and wellness programs, crisis intervention and help with applying for public benefits.
 The agency can provide assistance with complaints against assisted living communities.|